neoxiang1104/Python-Aotumate-to-read-and-send-command/README.md

-# PythonAutomation
+# Python automat to test linux kernal board case
-This is automation to test
+Used for read consloe log and also read and send command line